wai-blue/dtxs-client/docs/api/README.md

 # api-documentation

-This is the repository for Swagger-based documentation of the SONDIX API.
+This is the repository for Swagger-based documentation of the DTXS API.